 Disbarment removes the member from the Register of Members of the Society (maintained by King’s Inns) and subsequently from the Roll of Practising Barristers (maintained by the LSRA).

-A disbarment application must go before a meeting of the Benchers of the Society, who usually meet at the start of each legal term.
+A disbarment application must go before a meeting of the Benchers, who usually meet at the start of each legal term.
+Meetings will not take place at any other time.

 If you wish to be re–admitted to the barrister profession again in the future, you must apply to be re–admitted and complete another declaration.
 The application goes before the Benchers and if approved you will be called with the students at that particular time.